 Instructions

-While the skillet heats, cut a hole in the center of your slice of bread using a cookie cutter, glass, or knife.
-Place the bread in the skillet and quickly flip it once so both sides get coated with butter.
+Start by heating a nonstick skillet over medium-high heat.
+Once the skillet is warm, add a light coating of cooking spray along with a small pat of butter.
+Meanwhile, cut a hole in the center of a slice of bread using a cookie cutter, glass, or knife.
+Then, place the bread into the skillet and quickly flip it so both sides are coated in the melted butter.

 Watch this recipe in action in the video below!